patchamama/Bookstore-loans/README.md

     - Select the *Tiny Turtle* (free) plan
     - You can leave the *Tags* empty
     - Select your region
-    - You can access the the database url and password by clicking on your database's name
+    - You can access the database URL and password by clicking on your database's name

-- This project uses [Cloudinary](https://cloudinary.com/) to store its media files since Heroku don't keep these files
+- This project uses [Cloudinary](https://cloudinary.com/) to store its media files since Heroku doesn't keep these files
     - Use your GitHub account to sign up
     - Copy your API environment variable